The Dividing Line: Where Soul Esteem Begins

 “For the word of God is living and active, sharper than any two-edged sword, dividing soul and spirit.”
 Hebrews 4:12

-That verse shifted how I see everything, especially myself.
+That verse shifted how I saw everything, especially myself.

-Because what it really means is this: your soul and your spirit aren’t the same thing.
-Your soul is emotional, reactive, and impulsive.
-Your spirit is eternal, calm, and led by God.
+Because the real point is this: your soul and your spirit move in two very different ways.
+Your soul runs on feelings; it's reactive and impulsive.
+Your spirit is eternal, calm, and led by God; it carries the kind of peace you cannot fake.

 And learning to separate the two?
 That’s where healing starts.